MTiergarten/redi-webdev-project/README.md

 ## **Phase 1 (due 13/05)** (working output with limited flexibility)
 - User selects intolerances, allergies or preferences (e.g. don't recommend peanuts / gluten)
   - [x] ~~To do: form to select intolerances~~
-- App fetches and displays recipes from local database based on user preferences
+- App fetches recipes from local database based on user preferences
   - [x] ~~To do: Create hardcoded recipe database for testing (while no API)~~
   - [x] ~~To do: DOM manipulation - extract user preferences from the form~~
-  - [ ] To do: filter arrays by ingredients, return recipes matching the preferences
+  - [ ] To do: filter recipes by ingredients
-- User selects their preferred recipes or randomizes from a list
-  - [ ] To do: DOM manipulation: allow user to select recipes or randomize
 - App generates a 1-week meal plan (e.g. 3 meals for lunch, 3 for dinner + quick breakfast and snacks, reused across the week)
   - [ ] To do: return plan with selected meals or randomized recipes to yield enough meals for a week